AnsgarKlein/Rocket-Launcher/INSTALL.rst

 Vala
 ----

-Since Panzerfaust is written in Vala you also need the vala compiler (valac) and it's dependencies.
+Since Rocket-Launcher is written in Vala you also need the vala compiler (valac) and it's dependencies.

 You will need at least version 0.16 to compile successfully.